anyswap/Anyswap-FAQ/_build/html/_sources/General Questions.rst.txt

 Q. What are the charges for bridging assets onto Anyswap?

-A. There are no charges other than gas fees.
-Gas comprises of FSN, which is very small (less than $ 0.0001), but users should maintain 0.01 FSN in their wallets.
-In addition, there are gas fees from the target blockchain, which can be very high in the case of BTC or ETH.
-For ETH it is necessary to have 0.02 ETH in the wallet.
+A. There are no charges other than gas fees, which are covered by the gateway fee when users bridge out their assets.
+Users do not need to have gas in their wallets to bridge assets onto the platform.

 Q. What are the charges for bridging assets off from the exchange?

 A. A 0.1% gateway fee will be charged to users who use bridge to lock out wrapped assets.
-In addition, gas is required as per bridging assets onto the exchange.
+Users do not need to have gas on the target blockchain, since this is covered by the fee.

 Q. How long does it take to bridge assets onto and off from the exchange?